 A sample from each donation intended for allogeneic use has been tested by FDA-licensed tests and found to be nonreactive for antibodies to human immunodeficiency virus (anti-HIV-1/2), hepatitis C virus (anti-HCV), human T-cell lymphotropic virus (anti-HTLV-I/II), and hepatitis B core antigen (anti-HBc), and nonreactive for hepatitis B surface antigen (HBsAg).
 Licensed nucleic acid tests (NAT) for HCV ribonucleic acid (RNA), HIV-1 RNA, and West Nile virus (WNV) RNA have been performed and found to be nonreactive.
 A licensed nucleic acid test (NAT) for HBV DNA has been performed and found to be nonreactive.
-A serologic test for syphilis has been performed and found to be nonreactive.
 All blood has been collected from donors who have tested negative by a licensed test for antibodies to Trypanosoma cruzi either on the current donation or at least one previous donation.